 Administrative buildings are typically closed and locked at 5:00 p.m.
 Academic facilities are locked after the last class scheduled in the facility.
 Service buildings (i.e., library, university center) are open during posted hours.
 Some facilities have varied hours at different times of the year.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.
 Emergencies may necessitate changes or alterations to any posted schedules.
-University Police conducts daily security patrols of the inside of buildings as well as the exterior areas, including residential halls, to verify that all facilities on campus are secured.
+University Police conducts daily security patrols of the inside of buildings as well as the exterior areas, including residential halls, to verify that all facilities on campus are secured and to address security related matters.

-Residence halls are secured 24 hours a day.
+All residence halls use an electric key access system, residence halls are secured 24 hours a day.
 Every effort is made to ensure that all residence halls are free from uninvited guests.
 University Housing uses camera and video surveillance in the public areas of the residence halls to identify parties responsible for damages, vandalism, and any other violation of the Student Code of Conduct.
 Visitation hours for all residence halls, including the Johnny B. Johnson Housing Complex have limited visitation hours from Sunday through Thursday; 5:00 p.m. until 10:00 p.m., Friday and Saturday; 5:00 p.m. until 1:00 a.m.
 All freshmen living in residence halls have curfew hours, Sunday thru Thursday 11:00 p.m. and Friday and Saturday, 2:00 a.m.
 For added security, a resident assistant is on duty in each of the residence halls during visitation hours and all visitors must check in at the desk and leave a picture ID.
+Upon verification of identity, all visitors and guests must be escorted by the resident while in the residence hall.

 Over extended breaks, the doors of residence halls will be secured around the clock, and will be equipped with a lock separate from the regular key issued to resident students.
 UAPB is committed to campus safety and security, thus security considerations are used in the maintenance of campus facilities.
 Exterior lighting and landscape control is a critical part of the commitment.
 Facilities Management maintains the University buildings and grounds, including lighting, walks, roadways, and landscaping, and conducts routine checks of lighting on campus.
-University Police officers regularly patrol campus and report any deficient lighting (such as dim, obstructed, or non-operational) or other unsafe facility conditions to the Facilities Management at (870)
+University Police officers regularly patrol campus and report any deficient lighting (such as dim, obstructed, or non-operational) or other unsafe facility conditions to the Facilities Management at (870) 575-8831.